 This rang true as shortly after leaving his role at Tranmere Damon was offered a job in Malta as technical director at Swieqi United.
 After six months, he was promoted to head coach but after a difficult start to season 2019-2020 shaw and Swieqi mutually agreed to part ways.
 Once again, Shaw wasn’t out the game long and accepted an offer to coach in Malaysia for the 2020 season, which is currently on hold due to the COVID-19 outbreak.

-Before moving to Malta, Damon was an FA Futsal tutor and continues to help develop futsal coaches from afar through mentoring and sharing.
+Before moving abroad, Damon was an FA Futsal tutor and continues to help develop futsal coaches from afar through mentoring and sharing.
 Damon has also presented at several workshops over the last few years, both online and in person and is anambassador and student of the online futsal coaching course – Profive Academy.